Go to Reviews.org AU Edition

 Here’s a closer look T-Mobile’s coverage, data speeds, and other metrics.

 If you’re in the United States you’re probably a stone’s throw away from a T-Mobile tower.
-The exceptions are some areas in the West, like Montana, Wyoming, and Nevada (but every network has dead spots in those areas).
+The exceptions are some areas like Idaho, Wyoming, and Nebraska (but every network has dead spots in those areas).

 Here’s a coverage map that will show you the 62% of the country gets 4G coverage from T-Mobile: